 Staying mentally healthy

-As we unite to recover from the effects of COVID-19, our emotional and mental wellbeing is important.
-It's normal to feel anxious or stressed in times of difficulty.
+Everyone’s emotional and mental wellbeing is important.
+It’s normal to feel anxious or stressed in times of difficulty.
 However, there are lots of things you can do to feel better.

 Top ways to look after your mental wellbeing